Wednesday, December 17, 2025

 Rainbow at Hawk Ridge by K BardonYou can always simply donate online by clicking HERE or by mailing a check made out to Hawk Ridge Bird Observatory, P.O.
 Box 3006, Duluth, MN 55803.

-Thank you again for your wonderful gift of support!
-Hope to connect with you this fall at Hawk Ridge or feel free to reach out by email or phone!
+Thank you again for your appreciated gift of support!
+Hope to connect with you soon - feel free to reach out by email at jlong@hawkridge.org with any questions.

 Sincerely,